gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/08_supply_chain_security.md

 If you buy or outsource the operation of your cloud services to a third party such as a Managed Service Provider (MSP), they and their supply chains will also be part of your supply chain.

 It is common for an MSP and their suppliers to retain privileged access to your cloud service.
-We discuss the considerations you should make in the MSP section of the cloud shared responsibility model .
+We discuss the considerations you should make in the MSP section of the cloud shared responsibility model.